Engee documentation

 Details

-A parameter of the Giles-Atherton model that primarily determines the value of field strength at which the B-H curve crosses the line of zero magnetic induction.
+A parameter of the Giles-Atherton model, which primarily determines the magnitude of the field strength at which the B-H curve intersects the line of zero magnetic induction.

 Dependencies

-To use this parameter, set parameter Magnetization inductance parameterized by value Magnetic flux density versus magnetic field strength characteristic with hysteresis.
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Magnetic flux density versus magnetic field strength characteristic with hysteresis.

 Units